KasraAzizzadeh/Midterm-Q1/README.md

 description in verilog language and simulated it using ModelSim

 ## Implementation Details
-Our Project is consisted of a STACK_BASED_ALU modules that contains the logic of our hardware and a testbench module that simulates our hardware based on different inputs
+Our Project is consisted of a STACK_BASED_ALU module that contains the logic of our hardware and a testbench module that simulates our hardware based on different inputs

 ### STACK_BASED_ALU.v